 The MELISSA project (Micro-Ecological Life Support Alternative) has been initiated with the objective develop regenerative life support systems for long term space missions.
 The main objective of the project is to design and engineer an artificial environment allowing ideally 100% of recycling of waste to produce oxygen, water and food utilizing a combination of waste processing compartments colonized by specific microorganisms or plants.
 Such an ambitious objective comes with challenges among them the highly multidisciplinary approach and the very long term research.
 Due to its nature and principal objectives the MELiSSA project requires a strong strategic vision on the interaction between different processes as well as between research institutes.

-In order to reinforce this interaction as well as the continuity of the research, national delegations, external audits as well as MELiSSA institutes have recommended to organize a Pool of MELiSSA PhDs, abbreviated: the POMP program.
+In order to reinforce this interaction as well as the continuity of the research, national delegations, external audits as well as MELiSSA institutes have recommended to organize a Pool of MELiSSA PhDs and Postdocs, abbreviated: the POMP program.
 The POMP program is set up to attract students belonging to the faculties of Sciences, Engineering and Agronomy (Bioengineering).
-The main objective is to organize a European competition for MELiSSA PhDs candidates, over six countries: Belgium, Switzerland, Spain, Ireland, Italy and Romania.
+The main objective is to organize a European competition for MELiSSA PhDs and Postdoctoral candidates, over six countries: Belgium, Switzerland, Spain, Ireland, Italy and Romania.

 Please note that candidates can be from any country in the world.
 The hosting university hoewever must be located in one of the above POMP countries.

-To be admitted to the POMP PhD program, candidates must:
+To be admitted to the POMP PhD / postdoc program, candidates must:

 - hold a university degree equivalent to a master's degree with a focus in the same subject as the intended field of study.

-- have a good command of English and of the working language of the university you plan to do your PhD.
+- have a good command of English and of the working language of the university you plan to do your PhD or postdoc.